chrishasz/spgo/docs/general/config-options.md

 }
 ```

-For more information about using `publishingWorkspaceOptions`, please see
+For more information about using `publishingWorkspaceOptions`, please see [the documentation](/spgo/commands/publish-workspace) or learn about the [advanced publishing options](/spgo/advanced/publishing-options).

 ## publishWorkspaceGlobPattern (Deprecated) [#](#publishWorkspaceGlobPattern){:name="publishWorkspaceGlobPattern"}